Antiperspirant ingredients and breast cancer

 Aluminium salts are a common ingredient in antiperspirants and help to control the flow of sweat to the skin surface.

-There is no scientific evidence to suggest that aluminium from antiperspirants and deodorants can be absorbed into the skin to cause breast cancer.
-Aluminium is naturally present in soil and water, where it is taken up into food and therefore is present in a wide variety of foods and drinking water.
+There have been a number of research studies that look for a link between aluminium in antiperspirants and breast cancer.
+However, cancer experts, charities and health authorities assert that there is no convincing scientific evidence to support the claim that the risk of developing breast cancer increases with antiperspirant use.
+On the contrary, there is strong evidence to show that antiperspirants are safe and effective everyday products.
+In addition, the available scientific evidence suggests that very little of the aluminium in antiperspirants can cross the skin. aluminium is naturally present in soil and water, where it is taken up into food and therefore is present in a wide variety of foods and drinking water.
 Of the small amount absorbed into the body, the majority is rapidly excreted in urine.

 Two studies, (Mannello 2011, Exley 2007) have found high levels of aluminium in women with breast cancer.
 1,2 However, these studies do not prove any conclusive evidence of a link between aluminium contained in antiperspirants and breast cancer.
 Why not?

-- The studies were carried out in a very small number of women (less than 20 women in each study) to draw reliable conclusions
+- The studies were carried out in a very small number of women (less than 20 women in each study) - this is not sufficient to draw reliable conclusions

 - Even though aluminium was present in breast tissue, the amount in each woman was too variable to draw any conclusions